 The primary purpose of the Bexar County Animal Control Department is public health and safety.
 The department was created in late 2013 to help the constituents of the unincorporated areas of Bexar County with loose animals that are causing a threat to health and human life.

-The Bexar County Animal Control Department does not have a shelter.
-Through an agreement with the City of San Antonio, Bexar County Animal Control is allowed limited space at the City of San Antonio Animal Care Services facility.
-Once the animal is dropped off with Animal Care Services, ACS will decide the final disposition of the animal.
+The Bexar County Animal Control Department shelters their animals at the Kirby-Bexar Animal Facility.
+Kirby-Bexar Animal Facility is a limited space facility.
+Once the animal is dropped off with Kirby-Bexar Animal Facility, KBAF will decide the final disposition of the animal.

 Control VS Care